PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Limitations and Failure Cases

 Despite its promising results, our approach comes with certain limitations.
-First, it is evaluated only on KITTI-360 \citep{Liao2022PAMI}, as this remains the sole real-world dataset providing dense primitive-level annotations.
-Moreover, as discussed in the main paper, our current framework is limited to static scenes and represents objects using coarse 3D primitives, which reduces geometric fidelity.
-In addition, ground elements are modeled as rasterized 2D representations and subsequently extruded into 3D.
-However, this extrusion process is inherently constrained by the resolution of the input raster maps, which may lead to less detailed ground surfaces.
-Furthermore, accurately reconstructing fine-grained attachments (e.g., lamps or traffic lights mounted on poles) and small, densely arranged structures (e.g., fences) remains quite challenging.
-Such geometric inaccuracies can be learned by the autoencoder and propagated to the diffusion model.
-This occasionally results in generated scenes with floating or disconnected objects.
-Finally, another limitation arises in outpainting settings, particularly when the conditioning block used in our sliding-window approach contains large empty regions along the extrapolation direction.
-In such cases, the diffusion model is afforded greater generative freedom, which can lead to completions that are weakly connected or semantically inconsistent with the rest of the scene. \figref{fig:06_limitations} illustrates two failure cases of our method.
+First, as discussed in the main paper, the current framework is limited to static scenes and represents objects using coarse 3D primitives, which reduces geometric fidelity.
+Second, the model operates on a fixed set of semantic categories.
+Although this aligns with prior semantic layout methods~\cite{Lee2024CVPR,Zheng2024ARXIV,Liu2024ECCV,Ren2024CVPR}, it limits the generation of unseen object types.
+Extending the framework toward open-vocabulary scene generation is an exciting future direction.
+In addition, ground elements are modeled as rasterized 2D representations that are subsequently extruded into 3D.
+Compared to voxel-based approaches that maintain a 3D grid over all scene elements, using a 2D representation yields better memory and computational scalability.
+However, the extrusion process is still inherently constrained by the resolution of the input raster maps, potentially resulting in less detailed ground surfaces.
+Furthermore, accurately reconstructing fine-grained attachments (\eg lamps or traffic lights mounted on poles) and small, densely arranged structures (\eg fences) remains quite challenging.
+Such geometric inaccuracies can be learned by the autoencoder and propagated to the diffusion model, occasionally producing scenes with floating or disconnected objects (see \figref{fig:limitations} (a)).
+Moreover, our framework does not explicitly enforce hard geometric constraints and instead relies on training data to capture such relationships.
+While the generated scenes are generally plausible, occasional geometric inconsistencies arise, especially in crowded scenes.
+In particular, primitives may intersect, which can sometimes be valid (\eg vehicles with attached trailers) but not always appropriate (\eg two vehicles placed unrealistically close to each other).
+Similarly, ground-primitive misalignment can produce semantically inconsistent configurations, such as buildings intersecting the drivable road surface (~\figref{fig:pritti_bev}, right).
+Incorporating soft constraints or geometry-aware guidance during diffusion~\cite{Lu2024ICRA} could mitigate these issues and improve physical validity.
+Finally, in the outpainting setting, failures may occur when the conditioning block contains large empty regions along certain extrapolation directions.
+In such cases, the diffusion model is afforded greater generative freedom, which can lead to weakly connected or semantically inconsistent completions (see \figref{fig:limitations} (b)).
+Additionally, some visible seams can appear across block transitions in the ground surfaces.